Construction and Characterization of Oscillatory Chain Sequences: Abstract

 \section{Abstract}

 This paper initiates a theoretical investigation of $\frac{1}{4}$-oscillatory chain sequences $\{a_n\}$, generalizing Szwarc's classical framework for non-oscillatory chains \cite{Sz94, Sz98, Sz02, Sz03} to sequences fluctuating around $\frac{1}{4}$.
 We prove the existence of a fixed point for the critical map $f(x)=1-\frac{1}{4x}$ and establish convergence properties linking oscillatory behavior to parameter sequences $\{g_n\}$.
 A complete characterization is provided via a necessary and sufficient condition, exemplified by explicit solutions $a_n=\frac{1}{4}\left(1+(-1)^{n}\varepsilon_{n}\right)$.
-Crucially, we construct oscillatory chain sequences for which the series $\sum_{n=1}^{\infty} \left(a_n - \frac{1}{4}\right)$ diverges, thus violating Chihara's conjectured bound.
+Crucially, we construct oscillatory chain sequences for which the series $\sum_{n=1}^{\infty} \left(a_n - \frac{1}{4}\right)$ diverges, demonstrating fundamentally different behavior outside the hypothesis $a_n \ge \frac{1}{4}$ required by Chihara's bound.